beakerandjake/advent-of-code-runner/README.md

 ## Features
 - Quickly and easily scaffolds an empty directory, creating all required solution files (similar to create-react-app).
-- Runs your solutions (both sync and async) and measures runtime performance.
+- Runs your solutions (both sync and async) and measures performance.
 - Downloads and caches puzzle input files.
 - Submits answers to advent of code.
 - Tracks submitted answers and prevents duplicate submissions.